“You may ask yourself, well, how did I get here?”

 Perhaps Ted was caught up in the moment but he was certainly not disingenuous.
 At the time he believed it was true.
 As Bosco says, “Time’s a goon.”
 The novel’s boogeyman is as invincible and irrepressible as any villain in literature.
 Time sets the booby traps and we’re the ones clumsy enough to step on them— yet it might not be our fault.
 We can’t be so hard on ourselves as we don’t always have as many choices as it may seem.

 Fucking up is a life process as universal as birth, childhood, adolescence, marriage, aging, and death.
 Being inevitable thus, we can only hope that when it happens to us, it a) is not lethal and b) perhaps we learn something.
-No matter how you use it, heroin will always have such a powerful effect whether shooting up or smoking it.

 Not all of us are lucky enough to balance self-destruction with redemption.
 A comeback is not always in the works.
 But sometimes it may be enough to learn from our mistakes and carry on the best we can.

 Sasha speaks for the novel, if not a good percentage of the human race when comforting her friend, Rob, after a failed suicide attempt she reminds him:

 “We’re the survivors.”